Ichirō Ōkouchi

 Ichirō Ōkouchi (大河内 一楼, Ōkouchi Ichirō) is a Japanese screenwriter and novelist.
 He is a graduate of the School of Human Sciences in Waseda University.

 Ōkouchi is best known for collaborating with director Gorō Taniguchi for composing the story and script of the Sunrise original production, Code Geass: Lelouch of the Rebellion in 2006 and its sequel Code Geass: Lelouch of the Rebellion R2 in 2008.

+Storytelling philosophy

+In a May 2026 interview, Ōkouchi discussed his screenwriting philosophy, noting that he prioritizes the "emotional gray areas" of his characters to keep the audience engaged.
+He emphasized that in series like Code Geass, the political conflict serves as a backdrop to the personal growth and moral dilemmas of the protagonists.